A-Star100/srb2-mods/L_ThokEveryone/README.md

 And guess what! **This mod works in 2.1 as well as 2.2!***.

-**There are some bugs in 2.1 that don't occur in 2.2, but for the most part the mod still works in 2.1.*
+**There are some bugs in 2.1 that don't occur in 2.2, but for the most part the mod still works in both versions.*